-Appendix 1 Figure F.3 shows the flood Map for Surface Water for Halton Borough Council area.
-Table 4.2 summarise the numbers of properties potentially affected by surface water.
+Appendix 1 Figure 6 shows the flood Map for Surface Water for Halton Borough Council area.
+The following table summarises the numbers of properties potentially affected by surface water.

-Table 4.2 - Properties at risk from surface water flooding in Halton (0.1m)
+Properties at risk from surface water flooding in Halton

 Depth Estimated number of ALL properties at risk of surface water flooding from a 1-in-200 event Estimated number of residential properties at risk of surface water flooding from a 1-in-200 event

 0.1m 12,690 9,747

-0.3m 3,061 2,293
+0.3m 3.061 2.293

 Halton Council has completed Strategic Flood Risk Assessments (levels 1 and 2), in which, anticipated development and associated flood risks have been Sequentially Tested.
 It is intended that this approach to development and flood risk ensures that planned development does not increase flood risk and also that appropriate development only, in terms of flood risk, is permitted.
-Appendix 1 F4 Figures 4a and 4b show future development sites in relation to the EA's Flood Risk Zones.
+Appendix 1 Figures 8 and 9 show future development sites in relation to the EA's Flood Risk Zones.

 Evaluation of the modelling reports for the watercourses within this area indicates that many of the channels and culverts running through Halton have significant capacity, often exceeding the 1 in 100 (1%) year annual probability flood event.
-The surface water mapping however assumes deficient existing drainage capability and does not take account of potential additional capacity of watercourses.
+The surface water mapping, however, assumes deficient existing drainage capability and does not take account of potential additional capacity of watercourses.
 Consequently, it is likely that much of the flooding shown in these areas could in fact flow into the watercourses and be conveyed downstream, unless prevented by physical characteristics of the area (e.g. built-up defences, culverts, topography, etc.).
 The extent of surface water flooding could, therefore, be significantly less than the model suggests.
 It is also likely that the areas that are affected by surface flood risk are relatively hydraulically independent of each other.
 This means that an action to reduce surface water flood risk in one area is unlikely to have significant positive or negative impacts in other areas.

 Surface water runoff from adjacent ground to highways and private property is highly variable and often dependant on localised agricultural land management and degree of ground saturation, which proved a particular contributing factor during the second half of 2012.
-Flooding from surface water is known to affect property and highways at: